adeptex/SLAE/Assignment-6/passwd/README.md

 To re-create this shellcode, several tweaks were applied to make the shellcode shorter.
 In no particular order:
 - `/etc/passwd` is pushed on the stack, which changes the operations needed before the `open()` call
-- `toor::0:0::/root:/bin/sh` is appended, which trims down unnecessary bytes
+- `x::0:0::/:/bin/sh` is appended, which trims down a few bytes
 - payload length is explicitly specified (not calculated at run time)
 - additional steps, associated with the original shellcode, are cut and/or rewritten